-The establishment and operations of wholly foreign-owned enterprises are mainly governed by the Foreign Investment Law enacted by the National People's Congress, or the NPC, on March 15, 2019 and became effective on January 1, 2020.
+The establishment and operations of wholly foreign-owned enterprises are mainly governed by the PRC Foreign Investment Law, which was enacted by the National People's Congress on March 15, 2019 and became effective on January 1, 2020.
 On December 26, 2019, the State Council promulgated the Detailed Rules for the Implementation of the Foreign Investment Law of the PRC, which became effective on January 1, 2020.

-Investment activities in the PRC by foreign investors and foreign-invested enterprises are regulated by the Special Administrative Measures (Negative List) for Foreign Investment Access (2021 Version), or the Negative List (2021 Version), promulgated by the National Development and Reform Commission, or NDRC, and the MOFCOM in December, 2021 and effective on January 1, 2022, and the Catalogue of Industries for Encouraging Foreign Investment (2020 Version), or Encouraging Catalogue (2020 Version) promulgated by the NDRC, in December 2020, and effective on January 27, 2021.
-Pursuant to the Encouraging Catalogue (2020 Version) and the Negative List (2021 Version), foreign-invested projects are categorized as encouraged, restricted and prohibited.
+Investment activities in the PRC by foreign investors and foreign-invested enterprises are regulated by the Special Administrative Measures (Negative List) for Foreign Investment Access (2021 Version), or the 2021 Negative List, promulgated by the NDRC and the Ministry of Commerce in December, 2021 and effective on January 1, 2022, and the Catalogue of Industries for Encouraging Foreign Investment (2022 Version), or Encouraging Catalogue (2022 Version), promulgated by the NDRC in October 2022 and effective on January 1, 2023.
+Pursuant to the Encouraging Catalogue (2022 Version) and the 2021 Negative List, foreign-invested projects are categorized as encouraged, restricted and prohibited.
 Foreign-invested projects that are not listed in the Negative list are permitted foreign invested projects.

-Establishment of wholly foreign-owned enterprises is generally allowed in industries not included in the Negative List.
-For the restricted industries within the Negative List, some of the industries are limited to equity or contractual joint ventures, while in some cases Chinese partners are required to hold the majority interests in such joint ventures.
+Establishment of wholly foreign-owned enterprises is generally allowed in industries not included in the 2021 Negative List.
+For the restricted industries within the 2021 Negative List, some of the industries are limited to equity or contractual joint ventures, while in some cases Chinese partners are required to hold the majority interests in such joint ventures.
 In addition, restricted category projects are subject to government approvals and certain special requirements.
 Foreign investors are not allowed to invest in industries in the prohibited category.
 The provision of value-added telecommunications services falls in the restricted category and the percentage of foreign ownership cannot exceed 50% (excluding e-commerce, domestic multi-party communications, store-and-forward, and call center services).
 The provision of internet cultural operating service (including online game operation services), internet publication service and online transmission of audio-visual programs service fall in the prohibited category and the foreign investors are prohibited to engage in such services.
-We conduct our operations in China principally through contractual arrangements among Giganology Shenzhen, our wholly owned PRC subsidiaries, and Shenzhen Xunlei, the VIE, and its shareholders.
-Shenzhen Xunlei or its relevant subsidiary, holds the licenses and permits necessary to conduct our resource discovery network, cloud computing, online advertising, online games and related businesses in China and Shenzhen Xunlei holds various operating subsidiaries that conduct a majority of our operations in China.
-Shenzhen Onething and one of its subsidiaries have obtained an updated VATS License to cover CDN service for our cloud computing business.
-Both of Giganology Shenzhen and Xunlei Computer, another wholly owned PRC subsidiary of ours, engage in the development of computer software, technical consulting and other related technical services and businesses, none of which falls into any of restricted or prohibited categories under the Negative List.
+We conduct our operations in China principally through contractual arrangements among Giganology Shenzhen, our wholly-owned PRC subsidiaries, and Shenzhen Xunlei, the VIE, and its shareholders.
+Shenzhen Xunlei or its subsidiaries holds the licenses and permits necessary to conduct our resource discovery network, cloud computing, online advertising, online games and related businesses in China, and Shenzhen Xunlei holds various operating subsidiaries that conduct a majority of our operations in China.
+Shenzhen Onething and one of its subsidiaries have obtained an updated Value-added Telecommunication Services License to cover CDN service for our cloud computing business.
+Both of Giganology Shenzhen and Xunlei Computer engage in the development of computer software, technical consulting and other related technical services and businesses, none of which falls into any of restricted or prohibited categories under the 2021 Negative List.
 Hence, these activities operated by Giganology Shenzhen and Xunlei Computer are deemed to be permitted and open to foreign investment.

-In December 2019, the Ministry of Commerce and the State Administration for Market Regulation issued Measures for the Reporting of Foreign Investment Information, effective on January 1, 2020, which repealed the FIE Record-filing Interim Measures, pursuant to which where foreign investors carry out investment activities directly or indirectly within China, foreign investors or foreign-funded enterprises shall report investment information to relevant commerce departments.
+In December 2019, the Ministry of Commerce and the State Administration for Market Regulation issued Measures for the Reporting of Foreign Investment Information, effective on January 1, 2020, pursuant to which where foreign investors carry out investment activities directly or indirectly within China, foreign investors or foreign-funded enterprises shall report investment information to commerce departments.